It's Perfectly Normal

 It's Perfectly Normal: Changing Bodies, Growing Up, Sex, and Sexual Health is a children's book written by Robie Harris and illustrated by Michael Emberley.
 The purpose of the book is to inform preadolescent children about puberty by exploring different definitions of sex.
-It was first published in 1994 by Candlewick Press, and has since been updated with new information.
-Harris was prompted to write It’s Perfectly Normal by her editor so young individuals would understand aspects of sexual health.
+It was first published in 1994 by Candlewick Press and has since been updated several times with new information.
+It's also been published under the title Let's Talk About Sex in the UK.
+Harris was prompted to write It's Perfectly Normal by her editor so young individuals would understand aspects of sexual health.
 The book has won multiple accolades and appraisal for its accurate information and its normalization of body changes and human sexuality.
 However, it has also been a source of controversy because of its graphic images that some consider inappropriate for the targeted age range.
-Many of Harris’s books, including It’s Perfectly Normal, have appeared on the American Library Association's Most Challenged Books list frequently since 2005.
-It’s Perfectly Normal has additional anniversary editions that were published in 2004, 2009, and 2014.
+Many of Harris' books, including It's Perfectly Normal, have appeared on the American Library Association's Most Challenged Books list frequently since 2005.
+It's Perfectly Normal has additional anniversary editions that were published in 2004, 2009, and 2014, with another newly-revised edition being published in 2021.
 The book has also been translated in 27 languages.

 Background

-Although Robie H. Harris never intended to become a children’s book author, Harris has always been writing books and working with children.
+Although Robie H. Harris never intended to become a children's book author, Harris has always been writing books and working with children.
 She became an elementary school teacher at the Bank Street School for Children in New York City, where she taught children how to write.
-Later, she started to work at Bank Street Writer’s Laboratory with two other children’s book authors, Irma Black and Bill Hooks.
-Harris has said that her mother’s work in a biological laboratory may have influenced her to write books about "early childhood development, gender, puberty, reproduction, cells, genetics, viruses, nutrition, health, and sexual health".
+Later, she started to work at Bank Street Writer's Laboratory with two other children's book authors, Irma Black and Bill Hooks.
+Harris has said that her mother's work in a biological laboratory may have influenced her to write books about "early childhood development, gender, puberty, reproduction, cells, genetics, viruses, nutrition, health, and sexual health".

-In an interview with Booklist, Harris said that an editor at St. Martin’s Press proposed the idea of writing a children’s book about HIV/AIDS.
+In an interview with Booklist, Harris said that an editor at St. Martin's Press proposed the idea of writing a children's book about HIV/AIDS.
 Harris agreed to the idea, but believed that children needed to learn more about healthy sexuality than just HIV/AIDS, leading to the development of It's Perfectly Normal.

 Publication

-First published in 1994, It’s Perfectly Normal has constantly been updated for the three anniversary editions in 2004, 2009, and 2014.
-According to Dell’Antonia of The New York Times, Harris, with the purpose of teaching young individuals accurate and resourceful information about sex, had consistently included details of sexual intercourse and the events leading to pregnancy as well as the aftermaths of birth in each edition.
+First published in 1994, It's Perfectly Normal has constantly been updated for the three anniversary editions in 2004, 2009, and 2014.
+According to Dell'Antonia of The New York Times, Harris, with the purpose of teaching young individuals accurate and resourceful information about sex, had consistently included details of sexual intercourse and the events leading to pregnancy as well as the aftermaths of birth in each edition.

 BEE Production Inc. copyrighted the texts and illustrations of 1994, 2004, 2009, and 2014 editions.
-It’s Perfectly Normal is in hardback, paperback, and electronic editions.
+It's Perfectly Normal is in hardback, paperback, and electronic editions.
 The book was also translated into 27 different languages.